 - Find activities your child likes.
 For instance, if your child is artistically inclined, go on a nature hike to collect leaves and rocks that your child can use to make a collage.
 If your child likes to climb, head for the nearest neighborhood jungle gym or climbing wall.
 If your child likes to read, then walk or bike to the neighborhood library for a book.

 Medication might be prescribed for some adolescents as part of an overall weight-loss plan.
-The risks of taking a prescription medication over the long term are unknown, and the medication's effect on weight loss and weight maintenance for adolescents is still in question.
+The risks of taking prescription medication over the long term are unknown, and medications' effects on weight loss and weight maintenance for adolescents is still in question.

-Weight-loss surgery may be an option for severely obese adolescents who have been unable to lose weight through lifestyle changes.
+Weight-loss surgery might be an option for severely obese adolescents who have been unable to lose weight through lifestyle changes.
 However, as with any type of surgery, there are potential risks and long-term complications.
-Also, the long-term effects of weight-loss surgery on future growth and development are largely unknown.
+Discuss the pros and cons with your child's doctor.

 Weight-loss surgery isn't a miracle cure.
 It doesn't guarantee that an adolescent will lose all of his or her excess weight or be able to keep it off long term.
 And surgery doesn't replace the need for a healthy diet and regular physical activity.